2205845/CS220AU-DP/index.md

 ## conclusion
-In conclusion, although there are many benefits to AI, I believe that it can create huge risks to society such as existential risks that would lead to the planet being wipedout
+In conclusion, although there are many benefits to AI, I believe that it can create huge risks to society such as existential risks that would lead to humanity ending.
+AI is already advancing at a quick rate, and it will only continue to develop and progress as we feed it more of our personal data through our digital identities.
+As a result of this it will be hard to contain and will be able to be used as a weapon of masss desturction by world leaders.

 ## Embedding video players